 When you're in a rush, a bowl of cereal or oatmeal is a quick, healthy option.
 But if you just eyeball portion sizes and mindlessly pour to fill the bowl, you may end up with three times the recommended serving size.
 Keep measuring cups and spoons on hand during breakfast time so no matter what you're noshing on, you can easily measure and know exactly how many calories you're taking in.

 These Muffins Are Made With Flax!

 It's fun to health-ify your favorite breakfast baked-good recipes like muffins, quick breads, scones, and pancakes, but just because you switched the butter for Earth Balance and replaced half the sugar with mashed banana doesn't mean your healthy treats are that much lower in calories.
-Definitely enjoy getting all of Julia Child 's ideas in the kitchen, but be mindful about how many banana smoothie muffin wrappers you're unwrapping.
-Pair your baked good with Greek yogurt or scrambled eggs and some fresh fruit — the protein and fiber will satiate your hunger much longer than if you just scarfed down a huge chunk of pumpkin bread.
+Definitely enjoy getting all of Julia Child 's ideas in the kitchen, but be mindful about how many banana avocado oatmeal muffin wrappers you're unwrapping.
+Pair your baked good with a smoothie or some fresh fruit — the protein and fiber will satiate your hunger much longer than if you just scarfed down a huge chunk of pumpkin bread.

 Related: The Shocking Amount of Calories in My "Healthy" Smoothie